An indoor-to-outdoor planting combination

-Don’t be afraid to play around with planting combinations or to bend the rules.
-These exotic and tender houseplants live inside in the winter months and are moved outside for the summer.
-The evergreen and textural foliage of Plerandra elegantissima and soft lime-green hue of the Adiantum capillus-veneris provide year-round interest while the eye-popping purple blooms of Tibouchina urvilleana are produced all summer but often flush again in the depths of winter.
+The evergreen and unusual foliage of Schefflera elegantissima and the soft lime-green of the Adiantum capillus-veneris provide year-round interest while the purple blooms of Tibouchina urvilleana are produced in summer but often flush again in the depths of winter.

 Care and cultivation

-All three species need reasonable humidity and temperatures above 5-10oC.
-I place this display on an east-facing window ledge, so it receives direct light through the winter months.
 Misting the foliage at least once a week will help keep the humidity high.
 Using a small hand-held sprayer will vastly improve overall plant health.
 Low humidity can often be the failing of many houseplants in modern houses with little ventilation and dry central heating.
-Outside Tibouchina urvilleana grows vigorously in the summer months and requires direct sunlight to produce plentiful blooms, it also helps to cast adequate dappled shade for both the Plerandra elegantissima and Adiantum capillus-veneris to perform at their best in midsummer.

 Niwaki bundle worth £57 when you subscribe